The Rose Test Garden in Portland, Oregon is a blaze of colour in the summer

-A blaze of color and delicious smells the International Rose Test Garden in Portland is one of the City’s late Spring highlights
+A blaze of colour and delicious smells the International Rose Test Garden in Portland is one of the City’s late Spring highlights

 The garden itself is located in the City’s Washington, a large urban green space that is also the home to many of Portland’s main attractions including the Portland Zoo and the Japanese Garden.
-The Rose Garden is opposite the Japanese Garden and it is very easy to combine the two in a two or three hour visit!
+The Rose Garden is opposite the Japanese Garden, and it is straight forward to combine the two in a two or three-hour visit!

-From the Jewish Memorial you can follow the road another 1/2 mile up hill to the Rose Garden, or do what we did catch the free shuttle bus at the close by bus stop.
+From the Jewish Memorial, you can follow the road another 1/2 mile uphill to the Rose Garden, or do what we did catch the free shuttle bus.
 Additionally, the number 76 bus also stops here and will take you on to the Rose Garden.

 The International Rose Test Garden is spectacular, especially when we visited in early June.
-There are hundred of different types of roses, from bushes to shrubs to trees with hundreds of varieties on display.
-The colors are incredible and the fragrance of several varieties were scrumptious.
-From our brief investigation the yellow flowers are the most fragrant but it is worth checking out the others for yourself.
+There are hundreds of different types of roses, from bushes to shrubs to trees with hundreds of varieties on display.
+The colours are incredible and the fragrance of several varieties was scrumptious.
+From our brief investigation, the yellow flowers are the most fragrant but it is worth checking out the others for yourself.

 We spent a good hour milling among the many beds and rows of roses before heading off.
 On this visit, we decided not to do the Japanese Garden – having been there not too long ago.

 Returning to downtown Portland we decided to take a different route back (which you could take to get you there in the first place).
 We caught the free shuttle bus (or alternatively the number 76 bus) to the top of Washington Park where the Zoo and Children’s Museum is located.
 From here you can take the MAX Light Rail back down the heart of downtown Portland.

 If you love gardens and especially roses you will be delighted if you get the chance to visit these amazing gardens.
 There are flowers in bloom from April to October but the zenith of the floral displays are in the Spring- especially in June.